QuantEcon/lecture-source-py/source/rst/python_by_example.rst

     #. plots the data

-This is accomplished in the next program.
+This is accomplished in the next program

 .. _funcloopprog: